AxonIQ/reference-guide/axon-framework/events/event-bus-and-event-store.md

 If no explicit `eventSerializer` is configured, events are serialized using the main serializer that has been configured \(which defaults to the `XStreamSerializer`\).

+## Distributing Events

+The use of an `EventStore` provides a simple way towards distributing events: by sharing the data source.
+This is the approach taken with [Axon Server](../../axon-server-introduction.md), for example.

+Such an approach will also suffice whenever the [`EmbeddedEventStore`](#embedded-event-store) is used.
+Doing so requires the correct configuration of each application instance to point to the same data source.
+Listing _all_ possible data sources is out of the scope of this guide however.
+The documentation for the chosen source should thus be read for specifics on this.

+Alternatively, you can choose other components to distribute events.
+Axon provides a couple of these as [extension modules](../../extensions) for example [Spring AMQP](../../extensions/spring-amqp.md) or [Kafka](../../extensions/kafka.md).
+Note that neither of these are intended as an [Event Store](#event-store), but **only** as a message broker.